GoogleContainerTools/kpt-functions-catalog/functions/go/ensure-name-substring/README.md

 You can optionally use key `fieldSpecs` to specify the resource selector you want to use.
-By default, the function will not only update the `metadata/name` but also a bunch of different places where have references to the names.
+By default, the function will not only update the `metadata/name` but also a references to the names.
 These field specs are defined in https://github.com/kubernetes-sigs/kustomize/blob/master/api/konfig/builtinpluginconsts/namereference.go

 To support your own CRDs you will need to add more items to fieldSpecs list.